-I am a physicist, data scientist and software engineer.
+I am a computational scientist and software engineer.

 I live in San Francisco, California.
 Reach me on Twitter or at